8 Best Books on How To Start a Business

 Statistics suggest that more than 20% of new businesses don’t survive the first year.
 For many entrepreneurs, the most significant barrier to success is managing finances and making a profit.

-The beauty of this great book on starting a business is its accessibility.
+The beauty of this book is its accessibility.
 It uses language that is easy to understand and breaks down financial issues and elements into digestible chapters.
 It also guides the entrepreneur through the process of managing the accounts from the outset to create a solid financial foundation.

 The E-Myth Revisited - Michael Gerber

-One of the key messages of this book to build a business is to focus on working on the business rather than in the business.
+One of the key messages of this book is to focus on working on the business rather than in the business.
 The aim is to create a company that can run itself without the need for constant intervention from the owner.

 Lost and Founder - Rand Fishkin